Irish Ambassador receives prestigious healthcare award at Queen's

 18th Annual Scientific Meeting of the AUDGPI hosted at Queens 5th & 6th March

-The Department of General Practice at Queen's University, Belfast is delighted to host the 18th Annual Scientific Meeting of the AUDGPI (Association of University Departments of General Practice in Ireland) on 5th and 6th March 2015, in association with the UKCRC Centre of Excellence for Public Health Research (NI).
-We look forward to the concurrent workshops, planned for Thursday afternoon (5th), which cover the different aspects of work in which academic primary care is involved across all of the island of Ireland.
-This includes the teaching of undergraduate medical students, training in systematic reviews to help support young career academics and discussion of research approaches to promoting physical activity in primary care.
+We were delighted to host the 18th Annual Scientific Meeting of the AUDGPI (Association of University Departments of General Practice in Ireland) on 5th and 6th March 2015, at Riddel Hall, in association with our UKCRC Centre of Excellence for Public Health Research (NI) at Queen's.
+Concurrent workshops on Thursday afternoon covered OSCE development for assessing undergraduate medical students, training in systematic reviews to help support young career academics and discussion of research approaches to promoting physical activity in primary care.
 A highlight of the day was our dinner in the Great Hall at Queen's.